Graham Greene: Writing career

-As his career lengthened, both Greene and his readers found the distinction between his 'entertainments' and novels increasingly problematic.
-The last book Greene termed an entertainment was Our Man in Havana in 1958.

 Greene also wrote short stories and plays, which were well received, although he was always first and foremost a novelist.
-His first play, The Living Room, debuted in 1953.
+His first successful play, The Living Room, debuted in 1952.

 Michael Korda, a lifelong friend and later his editor at Simon & Schuster, observed Greene at work: Greene wrote in a small black leather notebook with a black fountain pen and would write approximately 500 words.
 Korda described this as Graham's daily penance—once he finished he put the notebook away for the rest of the day.

-His writing influences included Conrad, Ford, Haggard, Stevenson, James, Proust, Buchan, and Péguy.
+His writing influences included Henry James, Robert Louis Stevenson, H. Rider Haggard, Joseph Conrad, Ford Madox Ford, Marcel Proust, Charles Péguy and John Buchan.

 Travel and espionage

+Part of Greene's reputation as a novelist is for weaving the characters he met and the places where he lived into the fabric of his novels.
+Greene himself responded to commentators who called the world of his fiction an imaginary place: